Mamata bats for accelerating industrial development in north Bengal

 "The industry in north Bengal should come up with proactive ideas," she said, adding that there is a need to develop alternative tourist destinations beyond Darjeeling, which has become congested.

-She proposed expansion and development of areas like Kalimpong, Mirik and Kurseong to balance tourism flow.
+She proposed expansion and development of areas like Kalimpong, Mirik and Kurseong to balance the tourism flow.

 On the issue of tea garden workers, Banerjee reiterated her government’s commitment to their welfare.